sachinprasanna7/Stock-Movement-Prediction-using-Spectrograms-Technical-Indicators-and-News/README.md

 We employed the FinBERT sentiment analysis model, which is trained on financial texts, to extract sentiment from the news data, improving the predictive accuracy of our stock movement model.

-Module: Financial News Feature Extraction for Stock Movement Prediction Overview
-This module focuses on extracting relevant features from financial news articles to enhance stock movement prediction models.
-By integrating sentiment analysis and feature extraction, we aim to capture the impact of news events on stock prices.

-Data Collection
-We collected 50,000 financial news articles from Business Standard, covering the period from 2018 to 2021.
-The dataset includes news headlines, publication dates, and sentiment scores.

-Data Preprocessing
-The news data was preprocessed to extract relevant features such as named entities, topics, tone, and sentiment.
-We employed the FinBERT sentiment analysis model, fine-tuned for financial texts, to assess the sentiment of each news article.

-Feature Extraction
-Key features extracted from the news data include:

-Company: The primary company mentioned in the news article.
-Event: The main event or action, categorized into predefined types such as "Merger," "New Product," etc.
-Reason: The reason for the event, categorized into predefined types such as "Market Demand," "Regulatory Requirement," etc.
-Sentiment: The overall sentiment of the news article.
-Integration with Stock Data
-The extracted features are integrated with traditional technical indicators and spectrogram data to create a comprehensive dataset for stock movement prediction.
-This combined dataset is used to train machine learning models, leveraging the strengths of each data type.

-Explanation of Feature Usefulness for Stock Predictions Company
-Why it's useful: Identifying the primary company mentioned in a news article helps in directly linking the news to the stock of that company.
-This allows for targeted analysis of how specific news impacts the stock price of the mentioned company.
-Event
-Why it's useful: Categorizing the main event or action (e.g., "Merger," "New Product") helps in understanding the nature of the news.
-Different types of events have varying impacts on stock prices.
-For example, a merger announcement might lead to a stock price increase, while a product recall might lead to a decrease.
-Reason
-Why it's useful: Understanding the reason behind an event (e.g., "Market Demand," "Regulatory Requirement") provides context that can influence the magnitude and direction of the stock price movement.
-For instance, a new product launch due to high market demand might be more positively received than one due to regulatory pressure.
-Sentiment
-Why it's useful: The overall sentiment of the news article (positive, negative, neutral) is a direct indicator of market sentiment.
-Positive news sentiment generally leads to stock price increases, while negative sentiment can lead to decreases.
-Sentiment analysis helps quantify this impact.
-Example Code Explanation
-The provided code snippet is part of the data preprocessing step where the news data is loaded and filtered to retain only the relevant columns (Title and Date).
-This is a preliminary step before extracting the key features mentioned above.

-Loading Data: The CSV file containing news articles is loaded into a DataFrame.
-Filtering Columns: Only the 'Title' and 'Date' columns are retained, as these are essential for further feature extraction.
-Displaying Data: A specific row's title is printed to verify the data loading process.
-This preprocessing step ensures that the dataset is clean and focused, making it easier to extract the key features that will be used for stock prediction.
+# Financial News Feature Extraction for Stock Movement Prediction

+## Overview
+This module focuses on extracting critical features from financial news articles to enhance stock movement prediction models.
+By combining sentiment analysis with feature extraction, it captures the impact of news events on stock prices.

+## Data Collection
+- **Source**: Business Standard
+- **Time Period**: 2018 - 2021
+- **Volume**: 50,000 financial news articles
+- **Included Data**: Headlines, publication dates, and sentiment scores

+## Data Preprocessing
+The preprocessing pipeline extracts relevant features such as named entities, topics, tone, and sentiment.
+We use the FinBERT model, fine-tuned for financial contexts, to evaluate sentiment for each news article.

+## Feature Extraction
+The following key features are extracted from the news data:

+1. **Company**: The primary company mentioned in the news article.
+2. **Event**: The main event or action, categorized into predefined types (e.g., "Merger," "New Product").
+3. **Reason**: The cause of the event, categorized into predefined types (e.g., "Market Demand," "Regulatory Requirement").
+4. **Sentiment**: The overall sentiment of the news article.

+## Integration with Stock Data
+The extracted features are integrated with traditional technical indicators and spectrogram data to build a comprehensive dataset for stock movement prediction.
+This combined dataset enables machine learning models to leverage multiple data types for improved accuracy.

+## Explanation of Feature Usefulness for Stock Predictions

+- **Company**
+  - **Why it's useful**: Identifying the primary company in a news article helps directly link the news to that company’s stock.
+This allows for targeted analysis of news impact on the stock price of the specific company.

+- **Event**
+  - **Why it's useful**: Categorizing the main event or action (e.g., "Merger," "New Product") helps to understand the nature of the news.
+Different event types impact stock prices differently; for example, a merger announcement may lead to a stock price increase, while a product recall might decrease it.

+- **Reason**
+  - **Why it's useful**: Understanding the reason behind an event (e.g., "Market Demand," "Regulatory Requirement") provides context that can influence the magnitude and direction of stock price movement.
+For instance, a new product launch driven by high market demand is generally seen more positively than one due to regulatory pressure.

+- **Sentiment**
+  - **Why it's useful**: The overall sentiment of the article (positive, negative, neutral) serves as a direct indicator of market sentiment.
+Positive sentiment often leads to stock price increases, while negative sentiment can decrease it.
+Sentiment analysis quantifies this impact.

+## Example Code Explanation
+The following code snippet demonstrates part of the data preprocessing step:

+1. **Loading Data**: Loads a CSV file containing news articles into a DataFrame.
+2. **Filtering Columns**: Retains only 'Title' and 'Date' columns for focused analysis.
+3. **Displaying Data**: Prints a specific row's title to verify data loading.

+This step ensures a clean and streamlined dataset for easier feature extraction, optimizing it for use in stock prediction.

+---

+This module empowers stock prediction models with financial news insights, transforming raw text data into actionable features that reflect market trends and sentiment.